tdwg/website/conferences/2023/instructions-for-editors/index.md

 - Missing authors’ affiliations,
 - Non-active or missing links (URLs),
-- Missing references to concepts or existing standards (e.g., TDWG standards)
+- Missing references to concepts or existing standards (e.g., [TDWG standards](/standards/)
 - Incorrect citing of the references (reference cited in text does not match reference from list),
 - Non-expansion of acronyms at first use,
 - Typos and wording issues, particularly, but not exclusively from authors for whom English is not primary,
 - Titles should be in title case (e.g., Title of Awesome Talk: Why are we here?),
-- Missing Keywords and Presented at metadata (latter should be filled in with “TDWG 2023” and only that),
+- Missing Keywords and Presented at metadata (latter should be filled in with `TDWG 2023` and only that),
 - Keywords not separated by commas and capitalization of non-proper nouns,
 - Presenter name(s) should match the format of author (no title or other affiliation information, just the name).